French Montana's Big Expenses: Strip Clubs, Global Charities | Wealthsimple

 My dad had imagined he’d become a thriving businessman, but when things didn’t go the way he hoped, he turned and went back to Morocco.
 The rest of us stayed – my mom, my two little brothers, and me.
 It wasn’t easy.
 There was culture shock, and none of us spoke English.
 And there was a constant struggle to get by.
 My mom worked all kinds of jobs to make ends meet.
 One day, when I was 15, I visited her at this chicken joint, where she worked as a cook in the kitchen in back.
 And she started crying — she just wanted to be at home with her kids, she told me, not working day and night.
 Her tears lit something in me.
 I knew I had to start making some money.
 I had to become the man of the house.

-A lot of people glamorize the life of a drug dealer, but it was never something for me to brag about.
+A lot of people glamourise the life of a drug dealer, but it was never something for me to brag about.
 There’s nothing cool about it — the lifestyle should never be glorified.

 The rapper Cam’ron once put it this way: Either you slangin’ crack rock or you got a wicked jump shot.
 Well, the NBA wasn’t in my future.
 And I didn’t have the appropriate immigration status to apply for college or get hired for legitimate jobs.
 There was nothing left to do but hit the streets.
 I started hustling, selling drugs — whatever.
 That’s when the nickname French Montana was born, in reference to my language of preference, and Tony Montana, the cocaine kingpin played by Al Pacino in the movie Scarface.